UlrikaRakkaBrant/js-project-happy-thoughts/README.md

 - 🔄 Auto-refresh after posting new thoughts
 - 🧭 Mock mode for offline development
 - 💡 Clean, responsive, and accessible design
-- 🚀 Deployed on Netlify with working API proxy
+- 🚀 Deployed on Netlify and connected to a public Happy Thoughts API

 ---